kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 - When assigning flavors, Kueue goes through the list of flavors in the ClusterQueue's `.spec.resources[*].flavors`.
-For each flavor, Kueue attempts to fit a Workload's Pod Set according to the quota defined in the ClusterQueue for the flavor and the unused quota in the cohort.
+For each flavor, Kueue attempts to fit a Workload's pod set according to the quota defined in the ClusterQueue for the flavor and the unused quota in the cohort.
   If the Workload doesn't fit, Kueue evaluates the next flavor in the list.
-- A Workload's Pod Set resource fits in a flavor defined for a ClusterQueue resource if the sum of requests for the resource:
+- A Workload's pod set resource fits in a flavor defined for a ClusterQueue resource if the sum of requests for the resource:
   1. Is less than or equal to the unused `.quota.min` for the flavor in the ClusterQueue; or